lsst-dm/dmtn-167/index.rst

 The current Gen3 registry architecture does not allow any fine-grained access control in the repository database; we instead rely on "friendly users" being careful and respectful of this shared space.

-At the same time, we will use filesystem access controls to protect shared and per-user files, and we plan to implement some checks in the Butler client itself to make it at least extremely difficult to _accidentally_ cause problems.
+At the same time, we will use filesystem access controls to protect shared and per-user files, and we plan to implement some checks in the Butler client itself to make it at least extremely difficult to *accidentally* cause problems.

 .. warning::

    NEVER use ``psql`` or other direct-SQL clients (e.g. the Python DBAPI or SQLAlchemy) to perform write operations in the repository database.
    These can corrupt the data repository, and we have essentially no way to guard against them.

-   It should not be necessary in the long term to ever use direct SQL access even for read access; the SQL schema is _not_ considered a public interface - but we recognize that this may be necessary for debugging for a while.
+   It should not be necessary in the long term to ever use direct SQL access even for read access; the SQL schema is *not* considered a public interface - but we recognize that this may be necessary for debugging for a while.
    This can be ensured by running::

-      SET SESSION CHARACTERISTICS AS TRANSACTION;
+      SET SESSION CHARACTERISTICS AS TRANSACTION READ ONLY;

    at the start of the session.